lukegriffiths/trampolines/README.md

 * Extract long and lat of each trampoline from predicted data
 * Make maps of trampoline density across Oslo
+* Make get_images.py into commandline tool
+* Optimise spacing between images to get no overlap at different zooms

 ## Resources